 The Old Jail is now open to the public as a museum.
 Hours are Wednesday and Saturday afternoons from 12:30 – 3:30 (April – October).
-Additionally the Jail will be open on Friday afternoons in July and August.
+Additionally the Jail will be open on Friday afternoons from May through August.
 The museum may also be open for special occasions.
 E-mail us for more information.

 The Old Brunswick County Jail was built in Southport in 1904 for a low bid of $6,738.
 It is located at the corner of Nash and Rhett Streets across from the Old Smithville Burying Ground.
 It is a two story brick building laid in 1:6 bond.